 With Starman, the genre plays out in the background, while the cast takes the centre stage.
 Carpenter allows the characters, Jenny and her alien husband, to evolve.

-Telling their story is the plot, and that’s a good takeaway, because when you have the plot based around action set-pieces or gimmicks, you’re likely to end up with boring trash.
-The audience has to care about the characters, otherwise the film is an empty period of time filled with purposeless spectacle.
+Telling their story is the plot, and that’s a good takeaway because when you have the plot based around action set-pieces or gimmicks, you’re likely to end up with boring trash.
+The audience has to care about the characters, otherwise, the film is an empty period of time filled with purposeless spectacle.

 Big Trouble in Little China (1986)

-You’re tasked with bringing an action heavy mixed-genre motion picture to the screen.
+You’re tasked with bringing an action-heavy mixed-genre motion picture to the screen.
 Let Jack Burton guide you.

 Even when the fight choreography and effects spectacles drive the plot, it still requires likeable characters to link it all together.
 The protagonist is flawed and balanced out with the supporting characters.
-Jack is the hero, yet Gracie and Wang do a lot of the heavy lifting ‘and thinking,’ but because he’s willing to risk everything to help the good guys (albeit reluctantly) he’s given the credit.
+Jack is the hero, yet Gracie and Wang do a lot of the heavy lifting ‘and thinking,’ because he’s willing to risk everything to help the good guys (albeit reluctantly) he’s given the credit.
 A unique anti-hero of sorts, not seen very much in modern cinema.

 Prince of Darkness* (1987)

-Evil entities, zombie sieges, isolated scientists, the blending of science and the supernatural, bleak urban setting, jump scares, building tension, effective practical effects, this film combines all of the elements that make Carpenter’s movies entertaining.
+Evil entities, zombie sieges, isolated scientists, the blending of science and the supernatural, bleak urban setting, jump scares, building tension, and effective practical effects, this film combines all of the elements that make Carpenter’s movies entertaining.
 He’s at his best here, pulling no punches, so if you use this one as a study guide, it covers it all.

 They Live (1988)

-There was never any heavy politics in Carpenter’s work, he just worked in themes such as, the boogeyman is gonna get ya, never fuck with the supernatural, and that totalitarianism can be bad yet bad-ass as well.
+There was never any heavy politics in Carpenter’s work, he just worked in themes such as the boogeyman is gonna get ya, never fuck with the supernatural, and that totalitarianism can be bad yet bad-ass as well.

 Here, however, Carpenter dives right into the fray, basically directly accusing the elites of this world of colluding with the enemy, in this case, aliens.
-I guess that’s why I ended up seeing this at a small indy cinema at the edge of town, the establishment weren’t too pleased so they squashed this film and seemingly, his career.
+I guess that’s why I ended up seeing this at a small indy cinema at the edge of town, the establishment wasn’t too pleased so they squashed this film and seemingly, his career.

 Yet, this is how to make a social statement that echoes well into the future, (look at how our society is mimicking this world thirty years later).
 You need to be direct, have good one-liners and plenty of action, and be as honest as possible.